Viking History: Insight into the Age of Phantom Travellers

 Viking Norsemen from Scandinavia encountered the basin on their seasonal plundering voyages around the early 9th century.
 Its location gave them refuge from the northern sea storms and access to the shipbuilding materials found in Ireland’s dense forest.

 Clashes notwithstanding, the enterprising Vikings stayed on, integrating with the Irish Celts and establishing a ‘longphort’ (raiding base) around 841.
-Dubh linn evolved into the settlement of Dyflin, which swelled to become a major trading empire with countries as far afield as continental Europe, the Middle East and North Africa.
+Dubh Linn evolved into the settlement of Dyflin, a significant trading empire with countries as far afield as continental Europe, the Middle East and North Africa.
 Precious metals, fabrics, weaponry and horses were all traded here, as well as humans — Dyflin had the biggest slave market in Europe following the fall of the Roman Empire.

-Although Dublin’s history is still shrouded in uncertainty, it is becoming clearer as Vikings remains continue to be discovered in the city.
-In 1961, when construction began on the Dublin City Council headquarters at Wood Quay – the area between the Liffey and Christ Church Cathedral in south Dublin – an extensive Viking settlement was uncovered.
+Although Dublin’s history is still shrouded in uncertainty, it becomes more apparent as Vikings continue to be discovered in the city.
+In 1961, an extensive Viking settlement was uncovered when construction began on the Dublin City Council headquarters at Wood Quay – the area between the Liffey and Christ Church Cathedral in south Dublin.
 The cathedral itself was built on the site of a Viking church.

-And if you are in Dublin in mid-August, you can celebrate the city’s feisty Viking history at the Dublin Viking Festival, where a Viking craft village is the central attraction.
-It’s not as big as St. Patrick’s Day celebrations, but, still, worth attending.
-There are also readings, re-enactments and combat displays — and costumes including horned helmets, of course.
+And suppose you are in Dublin in mid-August.
+In that case, you can celebrate the city’s aggressive Viking history at the Dublin Viking Festival, where a Viking craft village is the central attraction.
+It’s not as big as St. Patrick’s Day celebrations, but, still worth attending.
+There are also readings, re-enactments, combat displays, and costumes, including horned helmets.

 Viking History: The Vikings Caused the Spread of the House Mouse

-One animal that is found on every continent except Antarctica is musmusculus domesticus or simply known as the house mouse.
-It is thought that these animals are so widespread, especially in Europe because they hitch grinds on Norweigan Viking ships which helped spread their population.
+One animal found on every continent except Antarctica is the musmusculus domesticus, the house mouse.
+It is thought that these animals are so widespread, especially in Europe, because they hitch grind on Norweigan Viking ships, which helped spread their population.

-They were also able to trace the lineage and they found that the mouse population across Europe rose as the Vikings expanded across Europe themselves.
+They were also able to trace the lineage and found that the mouse population across Europe rose as the Vikings expanded across Europe.
 It is also unclear if the Vikings knew about the mice.
 But there were records of them bringing cats with them on their journeys.
 Then again, the Vikings just might have been cat people.

 Viking History: The Norse Viking Settlers in Ancient Greenland

 Around the 8th century AD, the Vikings began to spread from the Scandinavian peninsula, raiding, trading and doing what Vikings do.
-The Vikings travelled to and raided Russia, Byzantines, and, especially, the area directly adjacent to them such as the British Isles, Germany, and the Netherlands.
+The Vikings travelled to and raided Russia, Byzantines, and, especially, the areas directly adjacent to them, such as the British Isles, Germany, and the Netherlands.

 Viking History: Settlement in Scotland

-They first settled in Shetland and Orkney Islands off the coast of northern Scotland in small numbers.
-Before arriving in the Faroe Islands in the mentioned century.
-The Islands were uninhabited at the time and located about halfway between Scotland and Iceland.
-Which the Norsemen raced around 60 years later making them presumably the first humans in history to step foot on the island.
+They first settled in small numbers in the Shetland and Orkney Islands off the coast of northern Scotland before arriving in the Faroe Islands in the mentioned century.
+The Islands were uninhabited then and located about halfway between Scotland and Iceland.
+The Norsemen raced around 60 years later, making them presumably the first humans in history to step foot on the island.

 Viking History: Settlement in Iceland

-Iceland became an important settlement for fishing and whaling for north sailors upon seeing the bounty of the Atlantic Ocean.
-And it was actually a Norwegian sailor by the name of Gunnbjorn Ulfsson was reportedly the first European to discover the island of Greenland.
+Iceland became an essential settlement for fishing and whaling for northern sailors upon seeing the bounty of the Atlantic Ocean.
+A Norwegian sailor named Gunnbjorn Ulfsson was reportedly the first European to discover the island of Greenland.

-Settlers from Norway and Iceland accompanied Leif Ericson who established communities that are split into eastern, middle, and western settlements, and at the height of their population, each of these places contained around 5000 people.
-The north Greenlanders would be annexed by the Norwegian Empire and later by the Danish being a part of the Kalmar Union in the 14th century along with Iceland, Sweden, and Finland.
+Settlers from Norway and Iceland accompanied Leif Ericson, who established communities split into eastern, middle, and western settlements.
+At the height of their population, each place contained around 5000 people.
+The Norwegian Empire would annex the north Greenlanders, and later, the Danish became a part of the Kalmar Union in the 14th century along with Iceland, Sweden, and Finland.

-The settlement soon became isolated from the rest of the Nordic world with the North Greenlandic language evolving in a similar fashion to the Icelandic or Faroese ones, albeit divergent from the Scandinavian languages on the mainland of Europe like Danish, Norwegian, and Swedish.
+The settlement soon became isolated from the rest of the Nordic world, with the North Greenlandic language evolving similarly to the Icelandic or Faroese ones, albeit divergent from the Scandinavian languages on the mainland of Europe like Danish, Norwegian, and Swedish.

 Viking History: Divide and Conquer

 Fascinatingly, Greenland was not the farthest extent of European exploration, with Erikson also reaching the mainland of North America in 1080.
 Moreover, it’s entirely possible that Norse’s explorations and settlement extended even further south.
-But as of yet no conclusive evidence has been discovered.
+However, no conclusive evidence has yet been discovered.

-Verified chaos began to brew in the late 14th and 15th centuries when global temperatures began dropping drastically.
+Verified chaos began brewing in the late 14th and 15th centuries when global temperatures dropped drastically.
 The settlements in Greenland found that their crop produced less and less yield every year.
-And with virtually nothing to hunt on land other than the occasional polar bear or caribou.
-The Norsemen turned to the seas with studies showing that the last diets of the settlers consisted almost entirely of fish and whale meat.
+And virtually nothing to hunt on land besides the occasional polar bear or caribou.
+The Norsemen turned to the seas, with studies showing that the last diets of the settlers consisted almost entirely of fish and whale meat.

-The settlers gradually began to starve and freeze to death seeing how they were not afforded the luxury of living on a lush volcanic island such as Iceland, and the population dwindled in a matter of decades with settlers starting to panic and records show that in some villages, all of the elderly were slaughtered and dumped during the winters to preserve food.
+The settlers gradually began to starve and freeze to death, seeing how they were not afforded the luxury of living on a lush volcanic island such as Iceland, and the population dwindled in a matter of decades, with settlers starting to panic.
+Records show that in some villages, all of the elderly were slaughtered and dumped during the winter to preserve food.
 I know, pretty dark stuff.

 Viking History: Tough Times in Greenland

-Freezing temperatures cut off Greenland from the rest of the Norse colonies and trading contact was completely halted soon thereafter.
-Ironically, the last of Norse and Greenland had perished only a matter of decades before Columbus’s first voyage and the age of exploration and colonization commenced with the entirety of the North and South American continents being completely colonised by the Europeans in only a couple of centuries.
+Freezing temperatures cut off Greenland from the rest of the Norse colonies and trading contact was halted soon after that.
+Ironically, the last of Norse and Greenland had perished only decades before Columbus’s first voyage.
+The age of exploration and colonization commenced with the entirety of the North and South American continents being entirely colonised by the Europeans in only a couple of centuries.

 Viking History: The Viking Slave Trade